Five Nights at Freddy's: Novels

 Starting in 2015, Five Nights at Freddy's has been the subject of three major novels published by Scholastic, the first of which being Five Nights at Freddy's: The Silver Eyes, which released on Amazon Kindle on December 17, 2015, and on paperback on September 27, 2016.
 Cawthon said that the novel "expands the mythos and reveals a human element never before seen in the games".
 Five Nights at Freddy's: The Twisted Ones and Five Nights at Freddy's: The Fourth Closet followed, released on June 27, 2017, and June 26, 2018, respectively.
 Additionally, many book series comprising short stories inspired by the games have been released, such as Fazbear Frights and Tales from the Pizzaplex.

 Film adaptations

 A film adaptation based on the game series was released for streaming on Peacock and theatrically in the United States on October 27, 2023, by Universal Pictures.
-Directed by Emma Tammi, who co-wrote the screenplay with Cawthon and Seth Cuddeback, the film stars Josh Hutcherson.
+Directed by Emma Tammi, who co-wrote the screenplay with Cawthon and Seth Cuddeback, the film stars Josh Hutcherson as Mike Schmidt from the first game, Elizabeth Lail as Vanessa from Security Breach, and Matthew Lillard as William Afton.
 Five Nights at Freddy's received generally negative reviews from critics, but was a commercial success, becoming Blumhouse Productions' highest-grossing film worldwide with nearly $300 million.
-A sequel, Five Nights at Freddy's 2, is scheduled to be released on December 5, 2025.
+A sequel, Five Nights at Freddy's 2, was released on December 5, 2025, with similar reception to the first film.
+Hutcherson, Lail, and Lillard reprised their roles, while Freddy Carter joined the cast as Michael Afton from Five Nights at Freddy's: Sister Location along with Wayne Knight and Skeet Ulrich.
+Cawthon was the sole screenwriter.